rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 first words of printed text on the sheet.
 If the initial text is grammatically independent of the succeeding material and is one of the following, however, begin the transcription after it without using the mark of omission:
- caption to an illustration
+* caption to an illustration
- copyright statement
+* copyright statement
- device
+* device
- edition statement
+* edition statement
- publication, distribution, etc., statement
+* publication, distribution, etc., statement
- motto
+* motto
- official numbering
+* official numbering
- page number
+* page number
- part of an illustration or ornament
+* part of an illustration or ornament
- price
+* price
- tabular material
+* tabular material

 If the initial text has been omitted, indicate the nature and position of the omitted material in a note, if considered important.

-AREA 1.
-TITLE AND STATEMENT OF RESPONSIBILITY Descriptive 62 Cataloging of Rare Materials (Books) 1G3.
+#### 1G3.
 Chief title

 If there is a word or phrase obviously intended as the chief title of the publication that is not the first line of printing, transcribe it as the entire title proper, omitting information appearing before it on the page without the mark of omission.
 In